pytonik/pytonik/docs/source/env.rst

 dbConnect
 ---------

-dbConnect set all Database connection parameters. configure pytonik to work with MYSQL database, parameters are required to enable database to function probably
+dbConnect sets all Database connection parameters.
+To configure pytonik to work with MYSQL database, parameters are required to enable database to function probably.

 **MYSQL**